shawnk04/OASIS-pay-calc/README.md

 4. Compile using your selected package
 5. Run your executable!

-Note: if you are using PyInstaller, you can simply run the command `pyinstaller --onefile pay_calc.py` while in the directory where `pay_calc.py` is located
+Note: if you are using PyInstaller on a Unix system (Linux and MacOS/OSX), you can simply run the command `pyinstaller --onefile pay_calc.py` while in the directory where `pay_calc.py` is located.
+The executable file will be found in the generated `distr` folder.

 Feel free to reach out if you run into any issues!